SebastianBoldt/Jelly/README.md

 Jelly provides custom view controller transitions with just a few lines of code.
 No need to create your own Presentation-Controller or Animator objects.
-A Jelly-Animator will do the heavy lifting for you.
+An Animator will do the heavy lifting for you.

 ## 📱 Example